dabeaz/curio/README.rst

 explicit async/await syntax introduced in Python 3.5.
 Its programming model is based on cooperative multitasking and existing programming abstractions such as threads, sockets, files, subprocesses, locks, and queues.
-You'll find it to be small and fast.
+You'll find it to be small, fast, and fun.

 Important Disclaimer
 --------------------

 Curio is experimental software that currently only works on POSIX systems (OS X, Linux, etc.).
+Although it is a work in progress, it is extensively documented and has a fairly comprehensive test suite.
-It is a work in progress and it may change at any time.
+Just be aware that the programming API is fluid and could change at any time.
 Although curio can be installed via pip, the version uploaded on PyPI is only updated occasionally.
 You'll probably get better results using the version cloned from github.
 You'll also want to make sure you're using Python 3.6.
 Of course, your mileage might vary.

 News
 ----